auth0/docs/articles/connections/database/password-options.md

 ## Password History

+Enabling this option disallows users from setting passwords that repeat passwords they've used in the recent past.
+Auth0 can retain a password history for each user, up to a maximum of 24 entries per user.
+Note that when this option is enabled, only password changes going forward will be affected because the history will not have been kept prior to that point.

-When your users are creating passwords, you often don't want them to repeat the usage of passwords that they've used in the recent past.
-That, of course, would defeat the purpose of having them change their password!
-Even if you do not have a required password change policy (for example, forcing users to change passwords every six months), you still might have a reason to disallow the use of previous passwords.
-For example, if a security breach in your organization causes you to want users to change their passwords everywhere, you want to ensure that they aren't just re-using one that might be compromised!
+Even if you do not have a required password change policy (for example, forcing users to change passwords every six months), you still may want to disallow the use of previous passwords.
+For example, if a security breach in your organization causes you to force users to change their passwords everywhere, you will want to ensure they aren't just re-using passwords that might be compromised.

-Auth0 can retain a password history for each user in order to prevent their re-use.
-You can choose an amount of prior password entries to keep, up to 24 maximum.

-Note that upon enabling this option, only password changes going forward will be affected, as the history will not have been kept until that point.

 ## Password Dictionary